 - Develop a systematic way of gathering and collating data for management consulting engagements.

-- Apply specific tips and techniques in data-gathering through role-playing, exercises and case
+- Apply specific tips and techniques in data-gathering through role-playing, exercises and case analysis.

 Module 5: Analysis and Recommendations